nginrsw/ilya-lang/README.md

 <img src="img/ilya.png" alt="Ilya" width="200"/>

-Ilya is a Lua forked / Lua dialect, This modification has been made to simplify learning, writing, and personalizing the language for my own use.
+Ilya is a Lua forked / Lua dialect Programming language, This modification has been made to simplify learning, writing, and personalizing the language for my own use.

 For now, two main changes have been implemented: